-Cleopas says, “We thought He was the glorious Messiah come to rescue Israel.”
+“We thought He was the glorious Messiah come to rescue Israel,” says Cleopas.

 “Do you not understand?” the man asks them.
 “Are you so slow to believe what the prophets wrote in the Scriptures?
 Didn’t they predict that the Messiah would have to suffer these things before He entered His time of glory?”

-The stranger attempts to rekindle their embered hopes by quoting them the prophets, starting with the book of Genesis and going through the Scriptures, explaining what they meant.
+The stranger attempts to rekindle their ashened hopes by quoting them the prophets, starting with the book of Genesis and going through the Scriptures, explaining what they meant.

-Agreeing to go with them, he joins them as they head toward their lodging place.
+He agrees and goes with them to the lodging place.
 As they sit down at the table for their meal, the man takes the bread, blesses it and breaks it, giving a portion to each one.

 Suddenly, the veil of obscurity vanishes from their eyes and they recognize him!
 It is Jesus Himself!
 And at that moment, He disappears from their sight.